Net Zero Design for Community Farm

 Architect

 Phase 1, completed in 2022, brought water, a septic system and electricity to the farm for the first time along with its first permanent structures.
 These structures include a greenhouse and hoop house, which are located at the rear of the farm behind a stand of existing trees, and the Animal Barn, which is located at the front of the farm.
 The Animal Barn was used as the temporary farmstand (2022-23) while the new Farmstand was under construction.
-Phase 2 includes a new Farmstand (2024) and Service Barn (2025) that will be constructed next year.
+Phase 2 includes a new Farmstand (2024) and Service Barn (2025).
 The entire farm is net zero with energy provided by an iconic solar array covering the south facing roof of the Farmstand.

 The Barn and Farmstand form an Agrarian Campus, a place for the community to gather.
 The two heavy timber structures are the same height with pavilion-like roof forms floating below the tree line.